Virtual Illumination: Lighting across live-action and computer-generated moving images.

 Further to this there’s a great deal to learn from the comparative approach of this study – exploring lighting or other production processes across technological environments.
 This could lead to potentially new ways of examining the work of artists like Calahan and Storaro in relation to one another.
 It could generate new teaching methods that enable students to understand lighting as a practice independent of their equipment, hence preparing them for an increasing confluence of technologies.
 It could also develop new understandings of the application of technologies, arising from a cross fertilization between environments – as I hope this practice demonstrates.

 This exploration of CGI and live-action lighting is only the beginning and arguably an easy comparison to make due to the similar modes of dissemination these formats share.
-As further technological areas arise which entail a creative orchestration of lighting I feel this work shows the potential in approaching them as not as separate or desperate fields but instead as areas that can all be studied, considered and practiced under the umbrella of cinematography due to inherent similarities and potential avenues to build on the strengths of one another toward more versatile lighting approaches.
+As further technological areas arise which entail a creative orchestration of lighting I feel this experiment shows the potential in approaching them as not as separate or desperate fields but instead as areas that can all be studied, considered and practiced under the umbrella of cinematography due to inherent similarities and potential avenues to build on the strengths of one another toward more versatile lighting approaches.

 This work was supported by the University of West England and created during my practice-led PhD for which I received a scholarship through the Arts and Humanities Research Council’s 3d3 Consortium.
 As suggested earlier the dissemination of this project has taken multiple practical forms allowing communication of ideas concerning the practice of moving image lighting to occur in practice across a variety of exhibition contexts.